 4. Table and Tray in One

-The Gladom side table (and some other similar tables) features a removable top — transporting snacks to and from the kitchen just got so much easier.
+The Gladom side table (and other similar tables) features a removable top — transporting snacks to and from the kitchen just got so much easier.

 5. Versatile Mirror

-While most people think the Ikornnes mirror is meant to stand on a dresser or vanity with the arm pushed to the back to create a stand, it can also be suspended on the wall with the arm protruding to create a tie rack.
+While most people think the Ikornnes mirror is meant to rest on a dresser or vanity with the arm pushed to the back to create a stand, it can also be suspended on the wall with the arm protruding to create a tie rack.

 6. Washable Headboard

 The Tomrefjord bed's headboard features a removable cover that can easily be cleaned.
+Unfortunately, this item is no longer in stock, but you can probably find it on Facebook Marketplace.

 7. Oven-Safe Storage